-Last month I made some blowguns and paper darts with my nephews Luca and Renzo (8 and 7 years old) in Hoofddorp.
-We had good fun and I decided to make a little how-to video on how to make these things.
-(The video is in Dutch but has English subtitles).
+Last month I made blowguns and paper darts with my nephews, Luca (8) and Renzo (7) in Hoofddorp, the Netherlands.
+We had good fun, and afterwards I made a short how-to video showing the process.
+The video is in Dutch but includes English subtitles.

 Materials

-- Paper magazine and scissors (for the paper darts)
+- Paper magazine and scissors — to make the paper darts.

 Paper darts